AI Trail Analysis

 Hard · Loop · 9.1 mi · Shenandoah National Park, VA

-Old Rag Mountain offers a highly rewarding but challenging rock scramble to a summit with incredible views, often accompanied by significant crowds.
+Old Rag Mountain offers a thrilling and challenging rock scramble to a summit with incredible 360-degree views, making it a highly rewarding but often crowded experience.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.